codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-versioning.md

 It is advisable to set your build version (e.g. `1.2.3`) in the `pubspec.yaml` `version` property and commit this to version control, as this will only change on every app release.
 On the other hand, you should consider having your CI/CD pipeline increment and set build number automatically, as this should be updated for every build.

-To ensure Flutters generalized `pubspec.yaml` build versioning works for the iOS application, make sure the following keys have the following values in `ios/Runner/info.plist`:
+In order to complete an automatic build versioning process for Flutter iOS apps, make sure the following keys along with their string values are set in `ios/Runner/info.plist`:

 {{< highlight bash "style=paraiso-dark">}}
 <key>CFBundleShortVersionString</key>